-How to retire in Philippines and get a SRRV Retirement Visa
+How to retire in the Philippines and get an SRRV Retirement Visa

 MANILA – Want to cool your heels in a tropical paradise?
 How about doing so in one of the densest and fastest-growing cities in the world, a place where your dollar, euro or pound can go further?
 Look no further than the Philippines, where you can have all the thrills of a major metropolitan city in Manila, as well as immerse yourself in a tropical paradise via the country’s thousands of beaches.
 Whatever you are looking for in your “playgrounds” flag, the Philippines can likely accommodate you.